 Resource planning is an important function necessary to meet our customers' future energy needs and is used to guide resource acquisition activities.
 We filed our latest resource plan with the MPSC in April of 2023.
-The filing showed a capacity adequate resource portfolio in the near term that included an online date of the Yellowstone County Generating Station in 2024 and the acquisition of an additional 222 MW of capacity in Colstrip in 2026.
-However, it also showed projected generation capacity deficits in future years.
+The filing showed a capacity adequate resource portfolio in the near term that included an online date of the YCGS in 2024 and the acquisition of an additional 222 MW of capacity in Colstrip in 2026.
+In July of 2024, NorthWestern announced that an additional 370 MW would be acquired at Colstrip in 2026.
+These two additional Colstrip acquisitions would increase NorthWestern's current Colstrip ownership from 222 MW to 814 MW, effective January 1, 2026.
+For additional information regarding the acquisition of additional Colstrip capacity, see Note 5 - Property, Plant, and Equipment, to the Consolidated Financial Statements.